What is VAT and when was it introduced in Zimbabwe?

 The registered operator is required to: -

 - Charge VAT

-- Issue tax invoices within 30 days of supply and these invoices should have the features, which are outlined in the Act.
+- Issue fiscal tax invoices (with effect from 1 January 2022) within 30 days of supply and these invoices should have the features, which are outlined in the Act.

 - Maintain a record of all transactions.

 - How does a Registered Operator Calculate the Tax that should be paid to ZIMRA?

 The registered operator completes a value added tax return (VAT7) on which he declares the total sales (both cash and credit) and tax that he charged (output tax), and the total purchases and the tax he was charged (input tax).